A statue situated on the U of A campus

 president@uasu.ca

 The Vice-President External is focused primarily on external advocacy, working with the municipal, provincial and federal governments on issues that impact students, such as tuition, financial aid, and student debt.
 The person in this position frequently meets with MLAs and MPs to advocate on behalf of students.
-The "VPX" works closely with post-secondary lobby groups, including the Council of Alberta University Students and the Canadian Alliance of Student Associations.
+The "VPX" works closely with post-secondary lobby groups, including the Edmonton Student Alliance, Council of Alberta University Students and the Canadian Alliance of Student Associations.

 The Vice-President Operations & Finance (also known as the "VP Ops Fi") oversees the UASU's $11 million annual budget, and is responsible for policy and strategy at the UASU's many businesses, including Dewey's, Room at the Top, the Daily Grind, SUBprint and more.
 This position also helps oversee the operation of the Students' Union Building, including tenancy agreements, and sits on a variety of committees and boards related to the dispersal of Dedicated Fee Units.